 - Naruto plays it more straight though.
 Especially when he's training with Jiraiya.
 Konohamaru is also this to Naruto, especially in Part 1.

 - Nichijou: Yuuko, a ditzy Butt-Monkey Genki Girl is dazzled out of her wits when she learns that Nano is actually a robot and becomes enraptured by everything Professor makes her do as if she were a little kid.
 Even the simple act of pouring a cup of tea out of Nano's removable wrist.

-- Pokémon: Ash Ketchum.
-Even though he's been traveling across the Pokemon world for over 10 years he still gets blown away by even the simplest of Pokemon facts and things.
-This is especially noticeable in Best Wishes where he goes gaga over the Starter Pokemon (namely Oshawott) and does a huge victory dance over catching a Pidove.
+- Pokémon: The Series: Ash Ketchum.
+Even though he's been traveling across the Pokemon world for almost 26 years, he still gets blown away by even the simplest of Pokémon facts and things.
+This is especially noticeable in Best Wishes where he goes gaga over the Starter Pokémon (namely Oshawott) and does a huge victory dance over catching a Pidove.
 Iris even comments on how odd it is for someone to make a huge deal of such a capture.

 - Ratatouille: Remy says word for word that his brother is this to him in regards to his ability to smell ingredients.
 He says the opposite for his dad.

 - Making History (2017): Dan, a 2016 guy, impresses everyone in 1775 by quoting movies from the future and woos a woman by claiming to have written her songs (including "My Heart with Go On" by Céline Dion).